Edge-preserving noise for diffusion models: Background

+but we found that a time-varying edge sensitivity works better in our generative setting (more details in \cref{sec:time_varying_edge_sensitivity,sec:ablation}).

-Inspired by ~\cite{perona1990scale}, we aim to design a \textit{linear diffusion process} that incorporates edge-preserving noise.
-To obtain a content-aware linear diffusion process, we apply the idea of edge-preserved filtering (anisotropic diffusion) to the noise term of \cref{eq:gaussian_diff_linear_eq}.
-More specifically, we define an edge-preserving forward process as follows:
+Inspired by the anisotropic diffusion coefficient presented in \cref{eq:perona_malik_diff_coeff}, we aim to design a \textit{linear diffusion process} that incorporates edge-preserving noise.
+Our hope is that by doing this, the generative diffusion model will better learn the underlying geometrical structures of the target distribution, leading to a more effective generative denoising process.
+To obtain our content-aware linear diffusion process, we apply the idea of edge-preserved filtering to the noise term of \cref{eq:gaussian_diff_linear_eq}.
+We cannot directly use \cite{perona1990scale}'s formulation because their time-dependent diffusion coefficient makes the process nonlinear (in \cref{eq:perona_malik_aniso_diffusion}, the diffusion coefficient $\DiffusionCoeffTensor$ depends on $\Sample_s$).
+Instead, we make the coefficient depend only on $\Samplezero$: